-- They route combustion gases away from rider and passenger - You don’t want to suck down a carbon monoxide cocktail, right?
+- They route combustion gases away from rider and passenger.
+You don’t want to suck down a carbon monoxide cocktail, right?
 And your passenger probably does not want soot on her jeans or a burn on her foot.
 Exhaust pipes move exhaust to a more convenient place!

-- They help the engine perform better - believe it or not, bolting a simple tube on a motor can actually help it run lots better.
-There’s an amazing body of research dedicated just to exhaust in fields like thermodynamics and laminar flow, but suffice it to say that the right exhaust can help you go faster
+- They help the engine perform better.
+Believe it or not, bolting a simple tube on a motor can actually help it run lots better.
+There’s an amazing body of research dedicated just to exhaust in fields like thermodynamics and laminar flow, but suffice it to say that the right exhaust can help you go faster.

-Why would I want to replace my factory system?
+So why would I want to replace my factory system?

-- Goin’ deaf! - Depending on what you ride and what type of exhaust you install, you can really change how your bike sounds.
+- Goin’ deaf!
+Depending on what you ride and what type of exhaust you install, you can really change how your bike sounds.
 A small-displacement metric cruiser typically experiences an auditory change that could be characterized as going from a sewing machine to a fire-breathing monster.
-Mildly buzzy sportbikes turn into an unstoppable cacophony when ‘uncorked’.
-While there are levels of sound available from quite tame to vision-blurring, most motorcyclists will tell you that the ‘bark’ an aftermarket exhaust adds is pleasurable.
+Mildly buzzy sportbikes turn into an unstoppable cacophony when “uncorked.”
+While there are levels of sound available from quite tame to vision-blurring, most motorcyclists will tell you that the “bark” an aftermarket exhaust adds is pleasurable.

 What type of exhaust should I get?

 Excellent question!
 What type of riding do you do?
-A heavy fella who carries loads of camping gear on his Harley bagger is going to want a vastly different exhaust than someone tearing up the track on a stripped-down CBR.
+A heavy fella who carries loads of camping gear on his Harley bagger is going to want a vastly different exhaust than someone tearing up the track on a lightweight CBR.

-Motorcycle Exhaust systems typically come in one of two types:
+Motorcycle exhaust systems typically come in one of two types:

-- Mufflers only (also called slip-on or bolt-on systems) - this type of exhaust retains the factory headpipe(s), and replaces just the muffler.
+- Mufflers only (also called slip-on or bolt-on systems).
+This type of exhaust retains the factory headpipe(s) and replaces just the muffler.

-- Full system - this type of exhaust replaces everything from the engine block to the back of the bike.
+- Full system.
+This type of exhaust replaces everything from the engine block to the back of the bike.

 Most full systems need fuel management changes to work correctly.
-This will typically entail a jet kit for a carbureted bike, or a fuel controller for a fuel injected motorcycle.
+This will typically entail a jet kit for a carbureted bike, or a fuel controller for a fuel-injected motorcycle.
 This type of exhaust system is typically more complex to install than the mufflers-only system, but the reward is a greater power gain, and often a more aesthetically pleasant exhaust system.

 What style should I buy?

-Should I run drag pipes/open exhaust?
+Should I run drag pipes or an open exhaust?

 If you’re honest with yourself, you’ll probably find that wide-open throttle most of the time is not really how you ride on the street.